ElsevierSoftwareX/SOFTX_2020_75/docsfiles/configuration/config_model.rst

 For further details regarding the configuration of the file ``iteration_data_file.xlsx``, we refer to the section :ref:`data_options`.

-The ``iteration_main_file.csv`` has to be configured as following, assuming your first run uses default values:
+The ``iteration_table.csv`` has to be configured as following, assuming your first run uses default values:

 .. csv-table:: Example iteration file: time series
    :header: "run","time_series_scen"